Myst: Production

 When Cyan began development, developing believable characters was a major hurdle.
 The brothers were limited to one-way communication with the player, and at any point, a player could choose to walk away and "break the spell" of the game.
 Displaying video in the game was initially infeasible.
 Designing around the limits, the designers created the trap books, which were location-specific, one-way communication devices.
 The release of QuickTime halfway through development of the game solved the video issue.

 The original HyperCard Macintosh version of Myst had each Age as a unique HyperCard stack.
 Navigation was handled by the internal button system and HyperTalk scripts, with image and QuickTime movie display passed off to various plugins; essentially, Myst functions as a series of separate multimedia slides linked together by commands.
 The main technical constraint that impacted Myst was slow CD-ROM drive read speeds—few consumers had anything faster than single-speed drives, limiting the speed of streaming data off the disc.
 Cyan had to go to great lengths to make sure all the game elements loaded as quickly as possible.
 Images were stored as 8-bit PICT resources with custom color palettes and QuickTime still image compression.
 Animated elements such as movies and object animations were encoded as QuickTime movies with Cinepak compression; in total, there were more than 66 minutes of Quicktime animation.
-This careful processing made the finished graphics look like truecolor images despite their low bit depth; the stills were reduced in size from 500 KB to around 80 KB.
-The Millers tried to allocate files on the physical location of the spiral track on the CD in a manner as to reduce the seek time for images and movies that were closely related as to reduce any apparent in-game delay as the player transitions from scene to scene.
+This careful processing made the finished graphics look like truecolor images despite their low bit depth; the stills were reduced in size from 500 kB to around 80 kB.
+The Millers tried to place related scenes and files close together on the disc's spiral track to reduce the seek time and in-game delay as the player transitions from scene to scene.

-Cyan playtested the game with two people sitting in front of the game, finding that they would converse with each other and vocalize their likes and dislikes compared to one person silently playing.
+Cyan play-tested the game with two people sitting in front of the game, finding that they would converse with each other and vocalize their likes and dislikes compared to one person silently playing.
 Rand and Robyn sat behind the testers taking notes, and could make on-the-fly changes and fixes.
 Cyan wanted the interface of the game to be invisible, and to craft a game that a wide audience would enjoy.
 Early on they had decided that there would be no inventory, enemies, or ways to die; eventually, they included a save system as a concession to the fact that it would take most players months to complete the game.
-Among the problems testers discovered with the story was that Myst initially had no inciting incident.
-In response, Cyan added a note from Atrus to Catherine that clued players in to the existence of a chamber by the dock that played a message from Atrus and explained the game's objectives.
+Among the problems testers discovered with the story was that Myst had no inciting incident.
+In response, Cyan added a note that clued players in to a chamber that played a message explaining the game's objectives.